Benali-Samar/meta-mcp9808/README.md

 # meta-mcp9808
-A yocto layer for the MCP9808's driver
+A yocto layer for the driver of the I2C sensor "MCP9808"